alan-turing-institute/TuringDataStories/CODE_OF_CONDUCT.md

 We value the participation of every member of our community and want to ensure that every contributer has an enjoyable and fulfilling experience.
-Accordingly, everyone who participates in the `repro-catalogue` project is expected to show respect and courtesy to other community members at all time.
+Accordingly, everyone who participates in the `Turing Data Studies` project is expected to show respect and courtesy to other community members at all time.

 In the interest of fostering an open and welcoming environment, we as